Support for Children

 What causes MCAS?

-Scientists are still trying to figure this out, but sometimes it can be because of things in your body that are not working as they should.
+Scientists are still trying to figure this out, but sometimes it runs in families, which means it might be genetic.

 Can MCAS go away on its own?